guettli/deadends-of-it/README.md

 # Programming languages

 Low-level languages like assembly, C, C++ are the building blocks of higher level languages.
 But the usage of these languages is in decline or constant low.
-Here in comparison with Python: http://sotagtrends.com/?tags=[assembly,c,c%2B%2B,python]
+Here in comparison with Python: http://sotagtrends.com/?tags=[assembly,c,c%2B%2B,python].
+Nobody wants to call `malloc()` and `free()` any more.

 Java was a big hype and is still wide spread.
 It is no "deadend" yet, but declining: http://sotagtrends.com/?tags=[python,java] In 2003 I was seaking a new job in a new city (Chemnitz).
 Most jobs for software developers were for Java or C/C++ developers.
 But I found a company where I can use Python daily ([tbz-pariv](http://www.tbz-pariv.de/))